This information is intended for use by health professionals

 Keep out of the eyes.
 If the shampoo should get into the eyes, they should be bathed with cold water.

-Since no ketoconazole is detected in plasma following topical administration, pregnancy and lactation are not a contra-indication for the use of Dandrazol 2% shampoo.
+Since no ketoconazole is detected in plasma following topical administration to the scalp, pregnancy and lactation are not a contra-indication for the use of Dandrazol 2% shampoo.

 The following table displays ADRs that have been reported with the use of Ketoconazole 2% Shampoo from either clinical trial or post marketing experiences.